Back Office: Inventory Reports

 2. Item Type: The type of item (from the options in the Type dropdown).

-4. Date: The Date of the item’s Event (MM-DD-YYYY HH:MM AM/PM format).
+4. Date: The date of the event performed on the item (MM-DD-YYYY HH:MM AM/PM format).

 Matrix Report